Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter4-gotta-catch-em-all.md

 I> Transfer learning: the power to reuse the knowledge learned in other areas or from other experiences/people (even if completely different) in other areas or situations.

 Joining a project helps us to improve our knowledge and skills in a different context from the one we think it's natural for us, it might be learning a new language or understanding the logic behind a decision.
-In short it helps in strengthening out knowledge by living real experiences instead of “gathering” facts about them.
+In short it helps in strengthening our knowledge by living real experiences instead of “gathering” facts about them.

 The experience makes the difference, if it is also followed by meritocracy and satisfaction (normal things in open source) this may help us reach a new point of view.
 In this chapter we will discuss the questions we need to ask to understand in what area or project